jf87/scalable_web_systems/session-01/hands-on-01/README.md

 3. What is the purpose of $GOPATH?
 4. Can you have more than one $GOPATH?

-## Go Tool
+## Go Command

-The `go` tool can do more than just compile your source code.
+The `go` command can do more than just compile your source code.
 Lets survey some of the more important functions:

 Use `go help [command]` to understand `build, doc, fmt, get, install, run,